Health screening - women - ages 18 to 39

 - If you are between ages 20 to 40, your provider may do a clinical breast exam.

 - Beginning at age 21, women should have a pelvic exam and Pap smear every 3 years to check for cervical cancer.

-- If you are over age 30 or your Pap smear and HPV test are normal, you only need a Pap smear every 5 years.
+- If you are over age 30 and your Pap smear and HPV test are normal, you only need a Pap smear every 5 years.

-- If you have had your uterus and cervix removed (total hysterectomy), you do not need to have Pap smears.
+- If you have had your uterus and cervix removed (total hysterectomy) and you have not been diagnosed with cervical cancer you may not need to have Pap smears.

-- Women who are sexually active should be screened for chlamydia infection up until age 25.
-Women 26 years and older should be screened if at high risk.
-This can be done during a pelvic exam.
+- Women who are sexually active should be screened for chlamydia and gonorrhea up until age 25.
+Women 25 years and older should be screened if at high risk.

 - Your provider will tell you how to prevent infections spread through sexual contact.
 These are called sexually transmitted infections (STIs).

 - Your provider will ask you questions about alcohol and tobacco and may ask you about depression.

 - The ACS recommends a skin exam as part of a periodic exam by your provider, if it is indicated.